utsavdey/Fundamentals-Of-Deep-Learning-Assignments/vanilla_seq2seq/README.md

 ----------------------------------------------------
 Easiest way to try this code out is :-
 1. Download the .pynb file
-2. Upload it to colab
+2. Upload it to Google Colab
-3. Run All cells
+3. Use the "Run All Cells" to begin training the best model.

 # Best Model #
 ----------------------------------------------------